cloud-elements/devportal/docs/guides/formulasC2/build-template.md

 ## Use a Formula as a Resource

-You can expose formulas with manual triggers as synchronous API calls.
+You can expose formulas with manual triggers as a resource &mdash; or as a synchronous API request.
 This enables you to further remove logic from your applications and also provides the ability to more efficiently chain requests together.

-The API calls are synchronous and so a response is required for further processing.
+The API requests are synchronous and so a response is required for further processing.
 To maintain efficiency, Cloud Elements imposes a processing time limit.
-If the API call reaches that limit, the response notifies you.
+If the request reaches that limit, the response notifies you.

 To use a formula as an API call: